Dallas Child Support Lawyer

 In Texas, the penalties for not paying child support are severe.
 They includes civil penalties, attorney’s fees, judgment liens on a person’s house (even if they are re-married), liens on federal income tax refunds, and ultimately jail terms.
 You can be jailed for not paying your child support.

-What If You Can’t Afford Those Child Support Payments?
+What If You Can’t Afford Texas Child Support Payments?

 If you are paying child support and your income changes to the point that you can not afford to pay your monthly child support obligation you need to contact a lawyer to lower your child support.
 As described above it’s relatively simple to calculate current child support (unlike other states that have complex child support calculations) and Court’s regularly lower the amount due to reflect current earnings.

 How Can You Collect Child Support From a Parent Who Is Not Paying?
-Call the Attorney General and Maybe Hire a Child Support Attorney
+Call the Attorney General and Maybe Hire a Dallas Child Support Attorney

 If you are a single parent trying to get child support -- or trying to enforce an existing child support order that is being ignored by the person who is supposed to pay -- then contact a private lawyer.
-If you can not afford a lawyer please contact the Texas Attorney General.
+If you can not afford a Dallas child support lawyer please contact the Texas Attorney General.

 If you are married and separated, the Attorney General will not handle your divorce, but they will establish a child support order until you can afford to retain a lawyer to complete and consummate a divorce.

 Please don’t hesitate to call or email for a paid initial legal consultation if you are involved in a child support dispute.
-A child support attorney at the Law Office of Michael Granada understands how upsetting and difficult these situations can be, and we’re ready to help.
+A Dallas child support attorney at the Law Office of Michael Granada understands how upsetting and difficult these situations can be, and we’re ready to help.
 Call 214-977-9050 or complete our contact form today.